 During Christmas, we participate in an event called 500 Smiles For 500 Children with the local churches.
 Collectively, we are able to help and lift the spirits of people living in very humble conditions in the mountainous regions around San Jose with numerous donated items.

-Football Team c'up Being on the coaching staff of an American football team; We got some of the guys to help do a trash and recycle pickup drive in the area.
+Being on the coaching staff of an American football team; We got some of the guys to help do a trash and recycle pickup drive in the area.
 It was a good testimony to the neighborhood that we care about the Lords creation and doing our part to keep it beautiful.